tun67213/DataStructuresRevision/README.md

         List<'datatype'> list = new ArrayList<>();
         or
         List<'datatype'> list = new LinkedList<>();
-        Call functions on the list using list. and explore the available methods.
+        Call functions on the list using list.'functionName' and explore the available methods.

 ## Table of Contents